 Similar to Texas and Tennessee, Minneapolis is absorbing much of the California corporate exodus.
 But, unlike cities in those other states, the advantage of Minneapolis is that there are few cities of similar size in the Midwest and it falls between both eastern and pacific time zones — making it a competitive and logical place to guarantee business continuity after relocating.
 Perhaps the biggest plus is that the city is not only a great place to own and operate a business, but it’s also a great place for employee transferees to live.
 Relocated families will be satisfied there thanks to affordable housing, accessible healthcare, and solid education options.

 Dubbed “Hotlanta,” the city is a hotspot of startups and growing businesses too.
 An impressive 33% of jobs come from startup companies in 2016, showing that locals embrace growing businesses.
 The community is diverse among age groups, the cost of living is relatively low, transit is accessible with a subway system and international airport, and there is an array of several local colleges fueling the workforce with incredible talent.
-If you plan to move your business, be prepared to jumpstart your business in Atalanta.
+If you plan to move your business to Atlanta, be prepared to see some great results.

 Seattle may not seem like a feasible place for a business to relocate, with the city having a reputation for a high cost of living and a competitive business environment.
 The corporate headquarters of Amazon, Starbucks, Microsoft, and T-Mobile are based there in addition to several aerospace companies that have satellite offices.
 Thus, Seattle is teeming with some of the highest-educated and energetic talent in the country.
 Any business ready to innovate will find the support needed thanks to Seattle’s vibrant business community that offers plenty of networking and mentorship opportunities.